Winter Wonderland on Scenic Highway 98

 The Track with an arcade, amusement rides, mini golf and multiple go cart tracks will have something to appeal to any age group.
 The Track is Destin’s original off the beach happy place. www.funatthetrack.com/

 The Surge Trampoline Park located in Fort Walton Beach is a great way to burn off some extra energy, and what is better than having the kids be totally exhausted and going to bed early on that rainy day?
-After just a couple of hours of jumping big and little kids will all be tired out and we finid that some of our most peaceful nights are those after going to the trampoline park. www.surgefortwalton.com/
+After just a couple of hours of jumping big and little kids will all be tired out and we finid that some of our most peaceful nights are those after going to the trampoline park.
+You can also check out some indoor Destin activities.

-With the summer season just around the corner, we thought that we would put our perspective out there on the current construction and traffic patterns we see in Destin.
+With the summer season just around the corner, we thought that we would put our perspective out there on the Destin news about current construction and Destin traffic updates.
 There currently is a huge project going on to widen Hwy 98 from 4 to 6 lanes.
 This project will be ongoing until late 2020, which we all know means 2021.

 The heaviest areas of congestion are from Downtown Destin East to the Mid Bay Bridge and from just East of the county line West to Regatta Bay and Destin Commons.
 There is also heavy traffic around the Silver Sands Outlet Mall.
 Be prepared on rainy days and check-out days for delays.

 On the positive side of things, the Sandestin area has been relatively free of additional traffic buildups and hopefully will remain that way.
 From Sandestin to the East, we have seen little to no additional traffic.
 With the new shops and restaurants opening in the Market Shops and Grand Boulevard, there is less and less of a need to fight the traffic and go down into Destin or out towards 30A.